eyra/fertility-prediction-challenge/README.md

 ```

 Replace `predictions.csv` and `data/test_data_liss_2_subjects_ground_truth.csv`
-with the actual paths to your prediction and ground truth files.
+with the paths to your prediction and ground truth files.

-After running the command, the output will show the accuracy, precision, recall,
+After running the command, an output csv file will be created with the performance scores,
-and F1 score of the predictions.
+measuring F1 score, precision, recall and overall accuracy as explained [here](https://github.com/eyra/fertility-prediction-challenge#leaderboards).

 ## How to test your implementation?